Johannestegner/node-just-template-it/README.md

   * Arrays: `"arr": [1,2,3]` - `{arr[1]}`

-Check out the example code in the example dir if more info about usage is wanted.
+Check out the example code in the example dir if more info about usage is needed.